snnehir/Network-Security-Homeworks/README.md

 ### Encrypted image obtained with CBC mode
 ![encrypted_image_cbc](https://github.com/snnehir/CENG474-Hw/blob/master/cbc_mode/encrypted.png)

-Encryption using ECB is more secure since we cannot have any idea about the plain image.
+Encryption using CBC is more secure since we cannot have any idea about the plain image.